Kajalu5/Kajalu5/README.md

 ## Projects
 - Log Analysis using Splunk
-- Automation of Cimpliance Using Prowler
+- Automation of Compliance Using Prowler
 - Cloud Detection Lab
 - Python for Pentesting